jinq0123/hotfix/helper/README.md

 hotfix_helper
 ---------------
-hotfix_helper use lfs to record file time and hotfix modified modules in check(). hotfix_helper reload hotfix_module_names to get module names, which can add or remove dynamically.
+hotfix_helper uses lfs to record file time and hotfix modified modules in check(). hotfix_helper reloads hotfix_module_names to get module names, which can add or remove dynamically.

 How to run